Fees and Financial Support

-Holds will be placed on delinquent accounts at the end of the first month of term.
+HOLDS will be placed on delinquent accounts by mid-term for the fall, winter and spring terms.
 Individuals with delinquent accounts will not receive final grade reports, will not be allowed to register for a subsequent term, graduate, receive an official university transcript nor will an official university transcript be released on their behalf in any manner until the account has been paid in full by cash, certified cheque or money order.
 Holds on overdue accounts will not be released until three weeks after receipt of non-certified payment.

 Overdue accounts may be referred to a collection agency.

-Students who complete their program of study, including defence and submission of final copies of the thesis/cognate essay/research paper/dissertation to the Graduate Studies Office, by the end of the first month of a term will receive a full refund of tuition fees paid for that term.
+Students in research-based programs who complete their program of study, including defence and submission of final copies of the thesis/research paper/dissertation to the Graduate and Postdoctoral Studies Office, by the end of the first month of a term will receive a full refund of tuition fees paid for that term.
 Students who complete their program requirements between the first day of the second month of a term and the final date to withdraw from courses without penalty of failure will be granted a tuition refund in accordance with the refund policy of the university (i.e., 45 percent).
 To be eligible for a refund, students must have been registered for the term prior to completion.
 Students returning from inactive status or re-admitted students are ineligible for refunds.

 No defence will be scheduled or held without registration being completed prior to the proposed date of the defence.

 Charges for dropped courses apply to students whose fees are charged on a per-course basis.